All the ‘grooming’ allegations against Colleen Ballinger, who created Miranda Sings

 Ballinger, 36, is accused of ‘trauma dumping’, sending sexually suggestive messages, and developing inappropriate emotional relationships with former fans when they were minors

-Colleen Ballinger’s former fans have made allegations of inappropriate behaviour against the influential YouTuber, with one person accusing the internet celebrity of grooming them.
+Colleen Ballinger has denied allegations of inappropriate behaviour towards her former fans in a bizarre musical video in which she plays the ukelele and sings a song.

+The influential YouTuber, who created the popular sketch character Miranda Sings, faced accusations of child grooming.
+In a video posted to her Colleen Vlogs YouTube channel on Wednesday (28 June), Ballinger called the allegations “lies” and “toxic gossip” all while playing the ukulele.

-Public allegations against Ballinger – who created the popular sketch character Miranda Sings – date back to April 2020 when Adam McIntyre released a video titled “colleen ballinger, stop lying”.
+Public allegations against Ballinger date back to April 2020 when Adam McIntyre released a video titled “colleen ballinger, stop lying”.

+But in her video addressing them, Ballinger said: “Some people are saying things about me that just aren’t true.
+Even though my team has strongly advised me not to say what I’m going to say, I realised they never said I couldn’t sing about what I want to say.”

-In the video, McIntyre, now 22, claimed Ballinger developed an imbalanced, unhealthy friendship with him when he was as young as 13.
+In McIntyre’s video, the now-22-year-old claimed Ballinger developed an imbalanced, unhealthy friendship with him when he was as young as 13.

+He said in a tweet addressing the YouTuber’s ukelele song: “As much as colleen discredited & made fun of me, im glad her video did ONE thing, show you all EXACTLY the type of evil woman she is, that a lot of us have experienced over the past few years behind the scenes, the mask has slipped…everyone meet the REAL colleen ballinger.”

 McIntyre reportedly first met Ballinger in 2014 at a tour stop in Dublin during a “very professional” interaction.